Mission: SPACE Review and Planning Info

 Where to Sit: It doesn’t matter.
-The sensation is the same from any of the four seats and the view on screen is exactly the same.
+The sensation and view are the same from any of the four seats.
 If someone in your party is more likely to get sick, sit them on the end of the row, or as far away from you as possible.

 The Trick: To avoid motion sickness, it is imperative that you keep your eyes on the screen.

 Don’t look away, close them, or try to console someone else in your capsule by looking at them for more than a moment.
 Looking away from the screen will make the sensation intolerable for almost anyone because the brain can’t process the different sensations.
 If you keep your eyes glued to the screen, you should be just fine.
 Like most people, I was apprehensive about riding the Orange Team, even though I haven’t had motion sickness problems on other attractions.
 I finally worked up the nerve to ride and didn’t have any problems.
 It was actually more fun than I was expecting.